autonomoussoftware/ethereum-transaction-tracer/README.md

 # ethereum-transaction-tracer

-> 🐾 Simple REST tracer for Ethereum transactions
+> 🐾 Simple REST tracer for Ethereum transactions and Parity clients.